 Recently named as one of the most influential educational psychologists of the past decade (Patterson-Hazly & Kiewra, 2012), Dr. Alexander has served as President of Division 15 (Educational Psychology) of the APA, Vice-President of Division C (Learning and Instruction) of AERA, and Past-President of the Southwest Educational Research Association.
 Since receiving her Ph.D., Dr. Alexander has published over 270 articles, books, or chapters in the area of learning and instruction.
 She has also presented over 400 invited addresses or papers at national and international conferences.
 She currently serves as the senior editor of Contemporary Educational Psychology, was past editor of Instructional Science and Associate Editor of American Educational Research Journal-Teaching, Learning, and Human Development, and presently serves on over 10 editorial boards including those for Learning and Instruction, Educational Psychologist, and the Journal of Educational Psychology.

 Sophie graduated from the University of Maryland in 2013 with a degree in psychology and a minor in human development.
-Now in her fourth year as a doctoral student at Maryland, Sophie studies relational reasoning and its manifestations in the discourse of both individuals and teams.
+Now in her sixth year as a doctoral student at Maryland, Sophie studies relational reasoning and its manifestations in the discourse of both individuals and teams.
 She also contributes to ongoing efforts to develop new, psychometrically sound measures of relational reasoning.
 Sophie is an avid sports fan and can often be found playing roller hockey at the nearby rink.

 Yuting graduated from Tsinghua University in Beijing in 2015 with a Bachelor’s degree in English and a Master’s degree in Foreign Languages and Literatures with a specialization in linguistics.
 As a doctoral student, she is interested in studying patterns of relational reasoning in classroom discourse.
 Yuting enjoys traveling and practicing yoga in her free time.

 Hongyang graduated from Shandong University in China in 2013 with a bachelor's degree in Translation and Interpretation, and graduated from Harvard Graduate School of Education in 2014 with a master's of Education in Learning and Teaching.
-She is now a second-year doctoral student focusing her research on relational reasoning and language learning.
+She is now a fourth-year doctoral student focusing her research on relational reasoning and language learning.
 In her free time, Hongyang enjoys taking care of her plants and flowers at home.